pingcap/docs/ticdc/ticdc-open-api.md

 If the request is successful, `202 Accepted` is returned.
 If the request fails, an error message and error code are returned.

-## Manually trigger the load balancing of a table
+## Manually trigger the load balancing of all tables in a replication task

-This is an asynchronous interface.
+This API is an asynchronous interface.
 If the request is successful, `202 Accepted` is returned.
 The returned result only means that the server agrees to run the command but does not guarantee that the command will be run successfully.

 ### Request URI